LLB: Admission, Syllabus, Eligibility, Subjects, Colleges, Careers

 Who should study for LLB?

-If you're curious about laws, like solving problems, and want to make a difference in the world, getting an LLB might be the way to go.
-This program is great for:
+Candidates who are curious about laws, like solving problems, and want to make a difference in the world, getting an LLB might be the way to go.
+This program is great fit for various individuals, some of the are mentioned below:

 • Anyone who's interested in justice, rules, and how society ticks.
 If you're curious about how laws are made or want to know more about your legal rights and duties, the LLB The program is a great way to understand India's legal system.